Large Language Model-Based Intelligent Antenna Design System: Conclusion

 \section{Conclusion}

-LEAM, an open-source, prompt-only LLM-enabled antenna modeling technique designed for automated antenna modeling, has been presented.
-Using three cases with complete description, weak description, and multi-modal description (i.e., image and text scanned for the literature), the effectiveness of LEAM has been shown.
-Particularly, LEAM realized prompt-only (fine-tuning and retrieval-augmented generation are not needed).
-The effectiveness comes from the proposed systematic framework and the defined tools.
-To the best of our knowledge, LEAM is the first LLM-based antenna modeling tool.
-Future works include enhancing LEAM's compatibility with more LLMs (e.g., DeepSeek, Llama) and EM simulation software (e.g., Ansys HFSS, MATLAB Antenna Toolbox).
+In this paper, we present an LLM-based intelligent antenna design system, including an open-source LLM-enabled antenna modeling (LEAM) tool and an LLM-controlled optimization tool.
+Using an example of modeling and optimizing an antenna from the literature, the effectiveness of LADS has been shown.
+The effectiveness comes from the proposed systematic framework and the defined tools, including the LLM tools and the optimization tool SB-SADEA in \cite{liu2022efficient}.
+To the best of our knowledge, LADS is the first attempt to jointly apply LLMs for antenna modeling and optimization.
+Future works include improving LADS's compatibility with more LLMs (e.g., DeepSeek, Llama) and EM simulation software (e.g., Ansys HFSS, MATLAB Antenna Toolbox).
+In addition, fine-tuning LLMs on domain-specific data could further enhance the LADS's usability in complex antenna design scenarios.